atoum/atoum/CONTRIBUTING.md

 ### Including code

-Anywhere you are unconditionally including a class file, use `require_once`.
+* Anywhere you are unconditionally including a class file, `require_once` **must** be used.
-Anywhere you are conditionally including a class file, use `include_once`.
+* Anywhere you are conditionally including a class file, `include_once` **must** be used.

 Both of these will ensure that class files are included only once.
 They share the same file list, so you don't need to worry about mixing them (a file included with `require_once` will not be included again by `include_once`).
-You don't need parenthesis around the file name to be included.
+Parenthesis around the file name to be included **must not** be used.
-When including code, you should always use a relative path from the current directory:
+When including code, you **must** always use a relative path from the current directory:

 ```php
 require_once __DIR__ . '/../../../path/to/the/included/php/file.php';